-PBDEs enter and leave your body depending on the chemical structures of the PBDE mixture.
-If you swallow food, water, or soil containing PBDEs, some will enter your body through the lungs and stomach.
-They will then go into the blood.
-If you touch soil containing PBDEs at a waste site, it is highly unlikely that PBDEs would pass through your skin into the blood.
+PBDEs enter and leave your body depending on their chemical structures.
+If you swallow food, water, or soil containing PBDEs, some enter your body through the lungs and stomach and go into the blood.
+If you touch soil containing PBDEs at a waste site, it is highly unlikely that they would pass through your skin into the blood.
 Once PBDEs are in your body, they might change into breakdown products called metabolites.